Learning culture by: Tristan Kromer

 In fact, it’s what we live for.

 So while we have a degree of competence in a number of areas, we often spend our time learning new things at the expense of efficiency and positive impact on our projects.
-As a team leader, I want my teammates to constantly expand their skill sets, increasing their capabilities and mission-clarity so they can move “up and to the right.”
+As a team leader, I want my teammates to constantly expand their skill sets, increasing their capabilities and mission-clarity in learning culture so they can move “up and to the right.”

 But this creates an opportunity cost.Time spent expanding one’s abilities is time spent not working within one’s area of competency.
 Without discipline and a sense of direction, we can quickly veer towards mediocrity.
 Click To Tweet